grange85/ahfow-www/_posts/2024-07-29-my-record-collection-157-caithlin-de-marrais-my-magic-city-lp.md

 - caithlin de marais
 - my magic city
 - rainer maria
+date: 2024-07-29 00:00 +0000
 ---
-I was unaware of Dean Wareham's appearance on former Rainer Maria singer Caithlin de Marais's first solo album when it was released in 2008, and only became aware of it when the album got its first vinyl release a couple of years back.
+I was unaware of Dean Wareham's appearance on former Rainer Maria singer Caithlin De Marrais's first solo album when it was released in 2008, and only became aware of it when the album got its first vinyl release a couple of years back.

-{% ahfowimage "url" "caption" %}
+{% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/caithlin-de-marais-my-magic-city-lp.jpg" "Caithlin De Marrais - My Magic City" %}

 The album credits just list all the contributors in alphabetical order and Caithlin describes _how_ the record was made, but not who contributed where: